 GDB may run for some time until a failure occurs and at which point, a message will be printed to the screen and a gdb prompt again made available.
 If this occurs, use the gdb where subcommand to determine the exact location in the code.
 The information provided may be adequate to allow local diagnosis and correction.
 If not, this output may be sent to the mailing list or to help for further assistance.

-See the PBSCOREDUMP parameter for enabling creation of core files (see Debugging on page 136).
+See the PBSCOREDUMP parameter for enabling creation of core files (see Using "tracejob" to Locate Job Failures on page 143).